crate/crate/docs/sql/statements/restore-snapshot.rst

 It is possible to restore all tables using the ``TABLES`` keyword.
 This will restore all tables but will not restore metadata.

-To restore only the metadata (including views, users, privileges, analyzers, user-defined-functions, and all cluster settings), instead use the ``METADATA`` keyword.
+To restore only the metadata (including views, users, roles, privileges, analyzers, user-defined-functions, and all cluster settings), instead use the ``METADATA`` keyword.

 A single metadata group can be restored by using the related ``data_section`` keyword.